varigence/docs/bimlflex/delivering-data-vault/data-vault-concept-integration-keys.md

 Because of this, the **Surrogate Key** will be used in Data Vault Foreign Key references if referential integrity is configured.

-The Data Type and applied Hashing Algorithm are configurable through the BimlFlex Settings.
+The Data Type and applied hashing algorithm are configurable through the BimlFlex Settings.
 The default used by BimlFlex is to use the `SHA1` algorithm and store this value as Binary value.

 ## Integration Key Settings for Data Vault

-Choose a tab below to view relevant setting descriptions or examples for Integration Keys.
+BimlFlex offers many [**Settings**](xref:bimlflex-settings) to manage how the integration key will be used in the solution.
+Choose a tab below to view relevant setting descriptions or examples for integration keys.

 [!include[Integration Key Metadata Settings List](_settings_integration_key.md)]

 > [!NOTE]
 > The `Model` **Setting Group** is only applied when first creating and Integration Key.
-These **Settings** do not already impact generated Integration Keys.
+These [**Settings**](xref:bimlflex-settings) do not already impact generated Integration Keys.

 * The [*Accelerate Hub Keys*](xref:bimlflex-app-reference-documentation-settings-index) setting will include the key parts in the Hub.
 * BimlFlex provides an option to add the `@@rs` to all keys on import [*Add Record Source to Integration Key*](xref:bimlflex-app-reference-documentation-settings-index) and on the **Columns** tab for the **Objects** in the app.